This post may contain affiliate links. Please read our disclosure policy.

 Additions And Substitutions

-1. Whisk the Sauce: In a small jug or bowl, whisk together the soy sauce, sugar, sake/vinegar, mirin, and sesame oil to combine.
-Set aside.
+Start by cooking the chicken thighs in a large pan over a medium heat.
+Stir-fry the chicken, stirring occasionally until the chicken turns brown and crisp.
+Then, start making the homemade teriyaki sauce.
+In a small jug or bowl, whisk together the soy sauce, sugar, sake/vinegar, mirin, and sesame oil to combine.

-1. Add Broccoli: Stir in the steamed broccoli, ensuring it’s evenly mixed with the chicken and sauce.
+Add the veggies!
+Add steamed broccoli, ensuring it’s evenly mixed with the chicken and sauce.
 Garnish with green onion (or shallot) slices for a fresh, crisp touch.
-Serve over steamed rice for a complete, satisfying meal.
+Serve over steamed rice.

 Recipe FAQ’s